33 Best Things to do in Chicago in Winter

 Know where you’re going.
 Nobody wants to pull up Google maps in the middle of a January gale, because that’s exactly when your phone will freeze while you’re standing there freezing.
 Know your route ahead of time.

 Be in the know.
 Read Living Landmarks of Chicago before you go and you’ll have the inside scoop on all those “cool” buildings.
+Available in e-book, audiobook, paperback, and hardback.

 Want to make Chicago your home base for some Midwestern adventures?
 Check out these road trips from Chicago.